ONSdigital/application-profile/csvw.md

 # Publish CSV on the web (CSVW)

-Our aim is to publish metadata in a machine readable and structured format alongside the statistical tabular data.
+Our aim is to publish metadata in a machine readable and structured format alongside the statistical data.

 Structured data formats, such as JSON-LD can be understood by search engines and are used for [search engine optimisation](https://developers.google.com/search/docs/advanced/structured-data/intro-structured-data), with some search engines offering specific [dataset search functionality](https://developers.google.com/search/docs/advanced/structured-data/dataset) where structured metadata are provided using common vocabularies such as DCAT or [schema.org](https://schema.org/).

+CSV-Ws are a way to provide structured metadata and tabular data, and are comprised of two parts:

+- The CSV file itself, containing the tabular data
+- A JSON file containing the metadata describing the CSV file

+For guidance on how to create a high quality tidy data CSV file, see the [csv](./csv.md) guidance.

+The JSON file is known as the CSV-W metadata file, and is used to describe the structure of the CSV file, including the columns and their data types.
+It can also be used to provide additional information about the dataset, such as the title, description, and licensing information.

 ## Structural CSV metadata